Egg Bean Curd with Braised Mushrooms and Shrimps

 FAQS

-How do I make homemade soybean milk for this recipe?
+How do I make homemade soybean milk for Egg Bean Curd with Braised Mushrooms and Shrimps?

-To make homemade soybean milk, soak 250 g of soybeans in water for at least 6 to 8 hours.
-Drain the soybeans, then blend them with 1500 mL of water until smooth.
-Strain the mixture using a cheesecloth to extract the milk.
+To make homemade soybean milk, soak 250g of soybeans in water for 6 to 8 hours.
+Drain the soybeans, then blend them with 1500mL of water until smooth.
+Strain the mixture using cheesecloth to separate the milk from the pulp.
+This fresh soybean milk is a key ingredient for your egg tofu.

-What is the best way to store leftovers of this dish?
+What is the best way to store leftover Egg Bean Curd with Braised Mushrooms and Shrimps?

-Store leftovers in an airtight container in the refrigerator for up to 2 days.
-Reheat gently in a steamer or microwave before serving to maintain the texture of the egg tofu.
+To store leftovers, let the dish cool to room temperature, then transfer it to an airtight container.
+It can be refrigerated for up to 3 days.
+Reheat gently in a pan or microwave before serving to maintain the texture of the egg tofu and shrimp.

 Loading reviews...